Examples

 What's Next

-- API Keys & External API — let accounting software or payment gateways push payment records
+- Public API — let accounting software or payment gateways push payment records